On two aspects of the Painleve analysis: Two auto-B a cklund transformations

-It looks strange, however, that the ``x-part'' (\ref{15}) of the obtained B\"{a}cklund transformation is a second-order ODE, whereas the equation (\ref{2}) of the associated linear problem for the PDE (\ref{1}) is the same as for the potential KdV equation $u_{t}=u_{xxx}-3u_{x}^{2}$.
-Let us apply the method by Chen \cite{Che} to the linear problem (\ref{2})-(\ref{3}) and find that the PDE (\ref{1}) does admit one more B\"{a}cklund autotransformation with the same first-order ``x-part'' as for the potential KdV equation.
-We rewrite (\ref{2}) as $u_{x}=(\Phi_{x}/\Phi)_{x}+(\Phi_{x}/\Phi)^{2}+\alpha$, introduce the new variable $\omega$ such that $\omega_{x}=(\Phi_{x}/\Phi )^{2}+\alpha$, and thus get $u=\omega\pm\varepsilon$, where $\varepsilon =(\omega_{x}-\alpha)^{1/2}$.
+It looks strange, however, that the $x$-part (\ref{15}) of the obtained B\"{a}cklund transformation is a second-order ODE, whereas the equation (\ref{2}) of the associated linear problem for the PDE (\ref{1}) is the same as for the potential KdV equation $u_{t}=u_{xxx}-3u_{x}^{2}$.
+Let us apply the method of Chen \cite{Che} to the linear problem (\ref{2})--(\ref{3}) and find that the PDE (\ref{1}) does admit one more auto-B\"{a}cklund transformation with the same first-order $x$-part as for the potential KdV equation.
+We rewrite (\ref{2}) as $u_{x}=(\Phi_{x}/\Phi)_{x}+(\Phi_{x}/\Phi)^{2}+\alpha$, introduce the new variable $\omega$ such that $\omega_{x}=(\Phi_{x}/\Phi)^{2}+ \alpha$, and get in this way $u=\omega\pm\varepsilon$, where $\varepsilon =(\omega_{x}-\alpha)^{1/2}$.
 Then (\ref{3}) gives us the following fourth-order PDE for $\omega$:

-It is very essential that (\ref{17}) is one and the same equation for both choices of the sign in $u=\omega\pm\varepsilon$: owing to this fact, we have two Miura transformations of (\ref{17}) into (\ref{1}), namely,
+It is very essential that (\ref{17}) is one and the same equation for both choices of the sign in $u=\omega\pm\varepsilon$.
+Owing to this fact, we have two Miura transformations of (\ref{17}) into (\ref{1}), namely,

 where $u$ and $v$ are solutions of (\ref{1}) if $\omega$ satisfies (\ref{17}).
 Eliminating $\omega$ from (\ref{18}), (\ref{19}) and (\ref{17}), we get